Heart of a Hero

 Since 2012, the Patriots Club has selected a special someone who possesses the "Heart of a Hero."
 The students in Young Patriots Club describe a hero as someone who is brave, honest, caring, selfless, and puts others' needs above their own.

 Patriots Club awards each hero with a military-style ceremony and a luncheon in the spring.
-Club members delight in welcoming their honored guest on the NHKS red carpet with proud salutes, and treat them to a performance of a NHKS crowd favorite, "God Bless the USA."
+Club members delight in welcoming their honored guests on the NHKS red carpet with proud salutes, and treat them to a performance of a HKS crowd favorite, "God Bless the USA."

 Past Heart of a Hero recipients include: